ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which are BSD-compatible.

 # Changelog
+## 3.26.4
+ - Do not block if RTT logs are not read in debug mode

 ## 3.26.3
  - Fix build script in case of out-of-master submodule commits